analyticascent/confounder/README.md

 &nbsp;

 *I am working on this under the tentative hope that it will serve as a capstone for a data science immersive course.
-But more importantly, this is something I've hoped to make for several years now.*
+But more importantly, this is something I've hoped to make for several years - long before I knew what data science even was.*

 **Confounder** is a proof-of-concept in unstructured data analysis.
-The aim is to reduce the time it takes to analyze existing bodies of causal research on a topic; specifically in the context of determining what the findings of more reliable studies tend to be. *Causal* research refers to any study that attempts to find the association (or lack thereof) between one variable (**X**) and another (**y**).
+The aim is to reduce the time it takes to analyze existing bodies of causal research on a topic; specifically in the context of determining what the findings of more reliable studies tend to be. *Causal research* refers to any study that attempts to find the association (or lack thereof) between one variable (**X**) and another (**y**).
 A study is considered to be more *reliable* if it more accurately measures *manipulated* in addition to *responding* variables, accounts for a greater number of significant *controlled* variables, and also makes a careful effort to find the *causal order* between both variables (ruling out that **y** is actually what causes **X**).

 ![Research Methodology Criteria](https://raw.githubusercontent.com/analyticascent/confounder/master/Research%20Methodology.png)

 The three methodological issues refered to above will be called **measurement,** **confounding,** and **time series errors** throughout this whitepaper.
 This project is particularly focused on semi-automating a *meta-analysis* of existing causal research on a topic that attempts to sort what studies accurately accounted for which of the three issues.

-Additionally, **aggregation** and **sampling errors** can also be taken into account, but it must be stressed that the magnitude of such flaws is more open to interpretation than the three methodological issues pictured above.
-Project inspiration stems largely from an article on scientific and statistical methodology: [**Science Isn't Broken**](http://fivethirtyeight.com/features/science-isnt-broken/)
+Additionally, **aggregation** and **sampling issues** can also be taken into account but it must be stressed that the magnitude of such flaws are more open to interpretation than the three methodological issues pictured above.
+Whether a study falls prey to the [Yule-Simpson effect](http://www.wsj.com/articles/SB125970744553071829) or some form of [ecological fallacy](http://www.socialresearchmethods.net/kb/fallacy.php) is likely too much of a second-order problem that can't easily be deduced from word patterns alone.
+Sampling quantities are often explicitly stated (often in the absract), but deducing sampling bias may also be too hard to infer using natural language processing alone.

+Recent inspiration for this project stems largely from an article on scientific and statistical methodology: [**Science Isn't Broken**](http://fivethirtyeight.com/features/science-isnt-broken/)

 [**Confounders**](https://en.wikipedia.org/wiki/Confounding) could be described as being additional variables that may distort the true causal relationship between causal and responding variables.
 Accurate studies require that as many statistically significant confounders are accounted for, otherwise the claim that "**X** causes **y**" could be false.
 Many things must be taking into account before causality can be inferred: